AustinCodingAcademy/PHPIntermediate/syllabus/homework/05_netflix_search.md

 - You will then need some HTML to render the results in a tabular fashion
 - It is the client's responsibility to catch and handle any errors that may occur
 - Make sure that you encode user input correctly using ```urlencode()```
-- Investigate the use of ```http_build_query()``` and think about how and why you would want to use it
-- You will also need to acquire a package to make HTTP requests and process responses, guzzle is a great tool for this job

 ##### Example usage
 ```php